apollographql/specs-join/join.spec.md

 :::[example](photos.graphql#join__Graph) -- Using {@join__graph} to declare subgraph metadata on the {join__Graph} enum values.

+The {@join__graph} directive MUST be applied to each enum value on {join__Graph}, and nowhere else.
+All applications must provide distinct values for the `name` argument; this name is an arbitrary non-empty string that may be used in representations of query plans and diagnostic messages.
+The `url` argument is an endpoint that can resolve GraphQL queries for the subgraph.

 ##! @join__type

 Join a type to a subgraph, optionally providing an entity key.